dolevf/graphw00f/README.md

                         detect
   -w WORDLIST, --wordlist=WORDLIST
+                        Path to a list of custom GraphQL endpoints -u USERAGENT, --user-agent=USERAGENT
+                        Custom user-agent to use (overrides the one from headers configuration)
-                        Path to a list of custom GraphQL endpoints -v, --version         Print out the current version and exit.
+  -v, --version         Print out the current version and exit.
 ```